 The same is true if considering a dual, or triple, path of development with OC decompression, OC overhead environment, and CCR training.
 You could do all three simultaneously and then merge them together at a suitable time.
 The important thing, of course, is that each aspect remains equally strong and develops at an equal pace.

 Diluting your technical diving equipment operation familiarity

 Attempting dual, or triple, development paths isn’t necessarily a quicker route to technical diving competency.
 This is because you are diluting your experience in each aspect.
 If your opportunities for diving are limited, then you are dividing your potential in-water development across those different paths of development.

-Realistically, very few divers have unlimited opportunity to develop their skills.
-Even full-time technical diving professionals are limited in time opportunity to push their own comfort zones, extend skill boundaries, conduct deliberate practice for their own needs and embark on technical dives which challenge their personal experience.
+Realistically, very few divers have unlimited opportunities to develop their skills.
+Even full-time technical diving professionals are limited in time opportunities to push their own comfort zones, extend skill boundaries, conduct deliberate practice for their own needs, and embark on technical dives which challenge their personal experience.

 Skill fade and counter-developmental equipment conflicts

 Too much time between dives of a specific configuration will lead to skill fade.
 Likewise, the skill demands of different configurations; for instance, buoyancy control in open versus CCR, may be counter-intuitive.
 This can dramatically slow capability progression in both configurations.
 Diluting your training by attempting too many simultaneous strands of progression can lead to very slow or ineffective technical diving ability development.